amy-hart/digi-dino/README.md

 Digi Dino is a virtual pet game created for mobile.
 As a responsible pet owner your goal is to keep your dinosaur fit and healthy throughout its lifetime.

 # Gameplay
-* Wait for the app to load, and then give your dinosaur a name.
+* Wait for the app to load, then give your dinosaur a name.
 * Once you've given your pet a name hit the 'Save' button to get started.
 * As time passes your dinosaur's life-levels will decrease.
 If those life-levels reach zero your pet will die an untimely dealth.
 Keep your dinosaur fit and healthy by interacting with it as often as you can.
 * Unfortunately nobody can live forever, so when your pet reaches the ripe old age of '100' it will die, and the game will restart.